 The reports’ authors say that although strides have been made to reduce the number of fatalities on the nation’s roadways over the past decade, pedestrian accidents are up.
 And they’re up a lot—35 percent, in fact.
 The increase is even more profound for SUVs, which have been involved in 50 percent more pedestrian deaths since the year 2013, which contrasts with a 30 percent increase in the same period of time for non-SUV vehicles.
 The trend, says the GHSA, must be reversed.

 The time of day also impacts the rate of pedestrian deaths.
 Fatal crashes taking place after hours and during the night saw the biggest rise.
-The number of fatalities occurring after dark was up 45 percent from 2008 to 2017, compared to the just an 11 percent decrease in pedestrian fatalities during the day.
+The number of fatalities occurring after dark was up 45 percent from 2008 to 2017, compared to just an 11 percent decrease in pedestrian fatalities during the day.

 California reported the most pedestrian deaths of any state, with 432.
-In fact, California was part of a group of five states (including Texas, Georgia, Florida and Arizona) where 46 percent of all pedestrian deaths occurred.
+In fact, California was part of a group of five states (including Texas, Georgia, Florida, and Arizona) where 46 percent of all pedestrian deaths occurred.

-If you have been injured in a California accident while traveling on foot, contact our Los Angeles pedestrian accident attorney now to discuss your case details.
+If you have been injured in a California accident while traveling on foot, contact our Los Angeles pedestrian accident lawyer now to discuss your case details.
 Our compassionate legal team can help you weigh your legal options and determine your best course of action moving forward.